i8degrees/redstone-university/course/README.md

 # Welcome to Redstone University!

-Have you ever used a computer or a smartphone and wondered what’s *really* happening inside?
-Not just the software, but the deep, physical magic of a machine that seems to "think"?
+Have you ever used a computer and wondered what’s *really* happening inside?
+Not just the software, but the deep, physical magic behind it all?

-This isn't just another Minecraft course.
-This is a journey into the heart of the machine.
+**Redstone University** is a journey into the heart of the machine.
+This project provides a complete, university-level curriculum for learning computer architecture from first principles.
+But instead of abstract Hardware Description Languages and simulators, our campus is the world of Minecraft.
+We will make the abstract tangible, turning theory into a physical, working machine that you can walk around inside of.

-As a non-traditional, self-taught software engineer, I found myself wanting to explore the foundational principles of computer science.
-I realized that the abstract concepts of binary, logic gates, and computer architecture were difficult to grasp from books and theory alone.
+As a self-taught computer engineer, I found myself wanting to explore the foundational principles of computer science.
+The initial spark for this project, however, came from wanting to build something that could share these incredible ideas with my daughter, Ada.
+Ada introduced me to minecraft when she was 2 years old, and we've been building together ever since.
+I realized that the abstract concepts of binary, bitwise operations, logic gates, and computer architecture are sometimes introduced in ways that make them feel very intangible.
 At the same time, I saw the incredibly complex and logical machines being built in Minecraft with Redstone.
-The idea was born: **what if we could learn how a computer works by building one from scratch, using tools we already love?**
+The idea was born: **what if we could learn these concepts in a tangible way, by building a computer from scratch, using tools we already love?**

 That is the mission of Redstone University.
 We will make the abstract tangible.
 We will turn theory into a physical, working machine that you can walk around inside of.